riboviz/workflows/workflows.md

 * Nextflow:
   - Made sense and worked straight away.
   - Once dataflow concepts were grasped, wrote fairly complicated pipelines that ran locally, on clusters, and in the cloud, transparently.
-  - Team ofcomputational biologists were able to come up to speed quickly and write their own pipelines.
+  - Team of computational biologists were able to come up to speed quickly and write their own pipelines.
 * WDL/Cromwell
   - Nice features e.g. subworkflows.
   - CWL/WDL aims for declarative separation of workflow description and execution.